nathants/libaws/readme.md

 #### Include

-defines extra content to include in the lambda zip:
+Defines extra content to include in the Lambda zip:

-- this is ignored when `entrypoint` is an ecr container uri.
+* This is ignored when `entrypoint` is an ECR container URI.

-- schema:
+* Schema:

   ```yaml
   lambda:
     VALUE: